Tinea Versicolor (Pityriasis Versicolor)

 What causes tinea versicolor?

 Yeast is a type of fungus that normally lives on the skin.
 This condition occurs when the yeast grows too much.
 It grows more easily in hot climates, and on oily or sweaty skin.
 Researchers don’t know why some people get this rash and others don’t.
-It is not spread from person to person.
+It's not spread from person to person.

 Who is at risk for tinea versicolor?